Structure, Practice, Learning, Empowerment & Development of Team

 I take a holistic approach to your personal concerns and goals.
 It is unlikely for me to spend our time together trying to mediate solutions to your decisions.
-Instead I teach people how to make better decision for themselves.
+Instead I teach people how to make better decisions for themselves.

 I focus on cultivating your development by expanding your openness with your partner and yourself.
 Instead of buying into the sense of urgency and gridlock that can easily confound a relationship, we will develop a focus on the way each of you wants to be with your problems.
 I relentlessly teach you to funnel everything you choose to communicate through the two roles of the Sculptor and the Supporter.
 Trying to eliminate your problems is a fool’s errand and giving you the impression that such a thing can occur is misleading.
-Research has demonstrated that two thirds of a couple’s issues are perpetual.
+Research suggests that two thirds of a couple’s issues are perpetual.
 Choosing someone is choosing a set of problems.
 Therefore, we focus on how each of you are with the problems.

 There is an infinite amount of ways to respond to our problems.
 How we do so speaks to our development and maturity with life and relationships.
 When people learn to conceptualize their problems as opportunities to practice being the way they want to be rather than wishing their partner would be different, maturity occurs.
-This path is what’s meant by a holistic approach.

 Couples counseling can provide a platform for couples to come together in a neutral, non-judgmental environment to explore those aspects of their respective lives and relationship that are interfering with intimacy, trust, and connection together.
 Often the initial phase of our work is about stopping the ineffective and harmful cycles that exist.
 From there we work together to identify factors that are hurting your relationship and those that may help you find solid footing together.